GambitBSM/GambitBSM.github.io/content/en/documentation/installation/docker_usage.md

 # Docker Usage

 A pre-built version of GAMBIT is available as a Docker image which can be downloaded and run locally.
-This is useful for trying out GAMBIT and following the [examples on this site](/documentation/examples/colliderbit_example/) without the need to build GAMBIT from source.
+This is useful for trying out GAMBIT and following the [tutorials on this site](/documentation/tutorials/the_gambit_interface/) without the need to build GAMBIT from source.

 {{< alert icon="ⓘ" context="info">}}